-Get ready for Super Bowl 50 with these fun historical Super Bowl facts and figures.
+Relive some Super Bowl history with these fun historical Super Bowl facts and figures.

-The Broncos have the record for most Super Bowl losses with five.
-The Bills, Vikings and Patriots are right behind with four each.
+The Broncos and Patriots are tied for the record for most Super Bowl losses with five.

-Tom Brady holds the record for the most Super Bowl starts by a quarterback with six.
-Brady is 4-2 in Super Bowls.
+Tom Brady holds the record for the most Super Bowl appearances by any player with nine.
+Brady is 6-3 in Super Bowls.

-The Steelers have the most Super Bowl wins with six.
+The Steelers and Patriots have the most Super Bowl wins with six each.
 The Cowboys and 49ers each have five Super Bowl wins.

-Bill Belichick is tied with Don Shula for the most Super Bowl appearances by a coach with six.
+Bill Belichick has the most Super Bowl appearances by a coach with nine.

 The Lions, Browns, Jaguars and Texans have never appeared in a Super Bowl.

-Quarterbacks have won 27 Super Bowl MVPs, the most of any position.
-Five of the last six Super Bowl MVPs has been a quarterback (Tom Brady, Joe Flacco, Eli Manning, Aaron Rodgers, Drew Brees).
+Quarterbacks have won 29 Super Bowl MVPs, the most of any position.
+Seven of the last 10 Super Bowl MVPs has been a quarterback (Tom Brady twice, Nick Foles, Joe Flacco, Eli Manning, Aaron Rodgers, Drew Brees).

 Pete Carroll, Jimmy Johnson and Barry Switzer are the only coaches to win both an NCAA championship and Super Bowl.
 Carroll led USC past Oklahoma, 55-19, in 2005, but the Trojans were later forced to vacate the win.